marzi333/conquerShot-backend/README.md

          └── xxx.jpg
 ```

-For binary classifier, we are provided the Huawei Challenge Dataset with following structure:
+For training the binary classifier for OSM features, we are provided the Huawei Challenge Dataset with following structure:

 ```
 <huawei_dataset>